sazidthe1/Python-A-to-Z/README.md

-# Python-A-to-Z
+# Python: A to Z 🛠️
-🚧 A repo. dedicated to all my practice codes and projects in Python 🐍
+A repository dedicated to all my practice codes and projects in Python. 🏗️